status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ```
 ### 12. Install Screen

-`screen` is a tool that lets you to safely detach from the SSH session without exiting the remote job.
+`screen` is a tool that lets you safely detach from the SSH session without exiting the remote job.
 In other words `screen` allows the commands you run on your Pi from your laptop to keep running after you've logged out.

 Run the following command to install `screen`:
 ```